Interactive video offers a way forward for retail

 Elevating online brand experiences

 It’s not entirely fair to say all e-commerce is price-focused.
 You can buy pretty much anything online and luxury brands have embraced e-commerce as much as any other.
 But for many brands, bricks and mortar remains a powerful tool in the marketing arsenal.
-It’s where the ‘brand experience’ is most fully realised through scent, touch, service, ambience—the elements that a static photo on a device can’t replicate.
+It’s where the ‘brand experience’ is most fully realized through scent, touch, service, ambience-the elements that a static photo on a device can’t replicate.

 Video, as we know, can have a richer, more visceral effect on the viewer-just look at the popularity of ASMR content on YouTube.
 Add interactivity and video has the potential to ignite the senses and reimagine the online shopping experience to be as invigorating as going in store.

 This is a game changer for brands that rely heavily on sensory appeal, like fashion and beauty.
 Consider a video of a beautiful dress billowing in the breeze, moving in for a close-up showing the fabric’s drape and texture, and the sound as it swishes through the air.
-Pop-up descriptions of the fibre content along with shoppable links do so much more to immerse the viewer than a simple hover-to-zoom photograph.
+Pop-up descriptions of the fiber content along with shoppable links do so much more to immerse the viewer than a simple hover-to-zoom photograph.

 Branching videos-a kind of choose-your-own-adventure style of interactive video-can allow a viewer to select additional garments to style their own outfit or to build a complete makeup look.
 Think of it as a far more effective version of “products you may also like”.